-Alexander Kaloian – born 1962 in Los Angeles, California is an Armenian composer, music publisher and record label executive, currently residing in Orange County, California.
+Alexander Kaloian – born 1962 in Los Angeles, California is a composer, music publisher and record label executive, currently residing in Orange County, California.

 Kaloian is known for the strong nationalistic musical language in his works, which include marches, tone poems, and symphonies – many evoking images of the Armenian homeland.

 Kaloian has studied with a number of prominent mentors, including

 At age 19 Kaloian enlisted in the United States Marine Corps.
-Upon graduating first in his class at the Armed Forces School of Music, Little Creek, Virginia, Kaloian was assigned to the Fleet Marine Force Pacific Band in Peal Harbor, Hawaii as Pianist, Composer/Arranger.
+Upon graduating first in his class at Armed Forces School of Music , Kaloian was assigned to the Fleet Marine Force Pacific Band in Peal Harbor, Hawaii as Pianist, Composer/Arranger.
 Upon leaving active service in 1986, Kaloian was awarded the Navy/Marine Corps Achievement Medal.

 A natural linguist, Kaloian graduated from the University of Southern California in 1991 with a Bachelor of Arts in Linguistics.

 Kaloian is a leading figure in Music Technology and embraces New Media with a commitment to furthering Classical music throughout the world.
 Listeners can engage with this immense musical energy on the firstedition.com Website and in Social Media – follow on Twitter @akaloian and “like” on Facebook.©2014 The Cloud Media Group, Limited